MeteoSwiss/opendata-forecast-data/README.md

 ### 2.4 3D Grid Structure and Representation

-The ICON model is an unstructured native grid.
-It distingiushes between a horizontal and vertical grid structure.
+The model data is structured on both a horizontal and vertical grid.
+While some parameters extend across the entire three-dimensional grid, others are only available at specific vertical levels.
-Combining the two structures results in a 3 dimensional grid over Switzerland and its surroundings.
-We differentiate between single and multi level parameters where the former describes a parameter on a single vertical level and the latter a parameter on the entire 3-dimensional grid.
-For example the vertical velocity is stored in multiple vertical levels, whereas the two-meter-temperature has only information in one vertical level.
+Parameters are classified as either **single-level** or **multi-level**:
+- **Single-level parameters** contain data at a specific vertical level.
+- **Multi-level parameters** extend across multiple vertical layers.

+For example, vertical velocity is stored at multiple vertical levels, while the two-meter temperature is available only at a single vertical level.

-#### 2.4.1 Vertical grid
+#### 2.4.1 Vertical Grid

 The vertical grid is a height based coordinate system that follows the terrain.
 It is divided into multiple layers.
 The closer the layer is to the surface, the narrower the layers are, as shown in the image below.
-Note that the so-called *half levels* correspond to the horizontal grid points, while the *full levels* describe an averaged value over the whole vertical layer.
-In total there exists 81 discrete half levels.
+The so-called half levels align with horizontal grid points, while the full levels represent an averaged value over a vertical interval.

 <div align=center>
 <img src="Images/VerticalLayers.png" width="550"/>